-45% of respondents own their property including 12% of whom run their businesses from home (before COVID 19 pandemic).
+45% of respondents own their property including 12% of whom run their businesses from home.

 This proportion matched almost exactly the number of respondents who gave "because I lived in the parish" as the reason why they located in the parish.